Sadeeed/datapacks/README.md

 # datapacks
-A collection of datapacks that I made
+A collection of Minecraft datapacks made by me